benjaminbhollon/avo-js/index.md

 ---

-A [See WIth Eyes Closed](https://seewitheyesclosed.com) Project by Benjamin Hollon.
+A [See With Eyes Closed](https://seewitheyesclosed.com) Project by Benjamin Hollon.
 If you enjoyed this, stop by my site and take a look at some of the other stuff I've made.